itsrumana/Fraud-Detection-and-Fraud-Prevention-using-AI/README.md

 ## Neo4j Graph Database V/S Neo4j Graph Data Science

 ### Using Neo4j Graph Database:
-- **Neo4j Desktop:** Install and use locally for free.
+- **Neo4j Desktop:** Install and use locally for free (limited resources).
 - **Neo4j Aura Free Tier:** Cloud service with limited resources for small projects.
 - **Neo4j Sandbox:** Free cloud-hosted environment for learning and experimentation (limits nodes and relationships).

 ### Using Neo4j Graph Data Science (GDS):
 - **Neo4j AuraDS:** Managed cloud service for GDS, charged based on hourly usage and dataset size.

-Hence I've used Neo4j AuraDS for training models in Jupyter Notebook, but since it’s not free, I am using Neo4j Desktop for visualization and real-time analysis of the dataset.
+Can handle desired nodes and relationships and is suitable for large and advanced projects.